Paris Place Vauban Square in France

 Place Vauban cobbled road

-Yet, as we mentioned before, the Place Vauban also has a fabulous view to the Eglise du Dome of Les Invalides, and this is what most people recognise the square in Paris for.
+Yet, as we mentioned before, the Paris Place Vauban square also has a fabulous view to the Eglise du Dome of Les Invalides, and this is what most people recognise the square in Paris for.

-Visiting Place Vauban in Paris
+Visiting the Paris Place Vauban Square